 The One-Page Risk Management Plan is based on the A3 technique, which was originally created by Toyota as a problem solving method.
 The name A3 comes from the fact that when the process is complete, all of the relevant information can fit on a standard A3 size piece of paper.

 While the A3 technique was originally designed for problem solving during manufacturing, it can also be a valuable tool for risk management.
-The A3 technique can be used to guide the risk management process and ensure that all critical information is captured in a concise manner.
-Below is an example of analyzing a category 5 hurricane risk event using the A3 technique:
+You can be use the technique to guide the risk management process and ensure that all critical information is captured in a concise manner.

 Here is a breakdown of the information that should be captured in each box of the One Page Risk Management Plan.

-Risk Title - A descriptive title for the specific risk event.
+Threat Title - A descriptive title for the specific threat event.

-Risk ID Number - A unique identification number to represent the risk event.
+ID Number - A unique identification number to represent the threat event.

-Risk Event Description - A brief description detailing the risk event.
+Threat Event Description - A brief description detailing the threat event.

-Risk Level - A qualitative determine of the overall risk level based on the likelihood (threat and vulnerability) and the impact of the risk event.
+Risk Assessment - A qualitative determination of the overall risk level based on the likelihood of occurrence (threat and vulnerability) and the impact of the risk event.

 Risk Strategy - The method(s) that will be used to address the risk and a brief description of what that will entail.
 For more information on the risk strategies see the 4 Strategies for Cyber Security Risk Management.